The Fables (band): History

 Their third studio album, St. John's, was greatly hampered when their label, Tidemark Records, went bankrupt shortly after its release in 2002.
 The Fables were left nearly $40,000 in debt due to the bankruptcy.
 At the 2002 New Years Eve celebrations at Niagara Falls, the band performed for a crowd of 30,000 people, with a broadcast audience of eight million throughout Canada and in the eastern United States.
 The band toured as much as possible over the next few years to retire their debts, including some concerts in 2006 for Canadian troops stationed in Kabul and Kandahar.

 When the band reformed after a hiatus, Fitzpatrick and Wiseman did not return; only Simmons, Broderick and Sutton remained.
 The three recruited Ian Chipman, Byron Pardy, and Mike McDonald to fill out the group, and started work on a new album.
 As the recording was nearing completion, Broderick, tired of touring and unhappy with the direction the album had taken, quit the band.
 After replacing Broderick with Glenn Hiscock, the band went back into the studio to re-record vocals that were originally done with Broderick.
 The resulting fourth studio album, Kings and Little Ones, was released in the spring of 2007.
 The music was significantly different from what the band had previously released, deliberately encouraging creativity by featuring more original and fewer Celtic pieces.
 The band re-released St. John's in 2008.
 After two years of relentless touring, Simmons decided to end the group in 2010.
 He started performing again with the Wonderful Grand Band and subsequently began a solo career.

 In 2015, the original lineup of the band reformed and played a number of summer tour dates, including the Newfoundland & Labrador Folk Festival.
-The band still plays the occasional show and has still been active as of February 8, 2020.
+The band still plays the occasional show and has still been active as recently as February 8, 2020.